stackable-sh/cqlalchemy/README.md

 Description
 ===========
-The hardest part of using Apache Cassandra is arguably the shift in mindset required to build a `data model`, we designed CQLAlchemy to take the pain and stress away from that process.

 CQLAlchemy is an intuitive, beautiful and pragmatic database toolkit for [Apache Cassandra 4.1+](http://cassandra.apache.org) inspired by Michael Bayer's excellent SQLAlchemy, and the original implementation of the storage APIs in Google App Engine for Python (Memcached & Datastore).

-CQLAlchemy allows your engineering team to, save development hours, standardize on Apache Cassandra, improve the performance of your app, and save on cloud infrastructure costs - without handling or worrying about all the nuts, bolts, and quirks of using Apache Cassandra in your day to day work.
+The hardest part of using Apache Cassandra is arguably the shift in mindset required to build a working `data model`; we designed CQLAlchemy to take the pain away from that process.
+CQLAlchemy effectively allows your engineering team to save development hours, standardize on Apache Cassandra, improve the performance of your app, and save on cloud infrastructure costs - without handling or worrying about all the nuts, bolts, and quirks of using Apache Cassandra in your day to day work.

 CQLAlchemy has excellent test coverage (actual tests against C*, not mocked), and is production ready.